Saidani100/soapui-projects/sample1/README.md

 _Many times, the same question from different new users of `SoapUI` is noticed asking as below:_

-"There is a test case with multiple steps and each step represents different operation either from the same service or from different service.
-The common problem is that how to retrieve certain value from first step's response and pass that value to input to other test step of same test case".
+There is a test case with _multiple steps_ and each step represents different operation either from the same service or from different service.
+The common problem is that **how to retrieve certain value from first step's response and pass that value to input to other test step** of same test case.
+Of course, it is not limited to either same test case or test suite as such though.

 ## How to use this soapUI project: